io-aero/io-avstats/_sources/first_steps.rst.txt

 a.
 Access the IO-Aero Google Drive Directory:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Navigate to the IO-Aero Google Drive and locate the directory `io_aero_data/io-xpa/database/io_xpa_db`.
+Navigate to the IO-Aero Google Drive and locate the directory `io_aero_data/TO DO/database/TO DO`.

 b.
 Download Database Files:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~